psenior/TPF/README.md

 * http://stackoverflow.com/questions/23564500/is-it-possible-to-push-a-index-html-to-heroku

 Only other thing I did was to put { } in my composer.json file as suggested by Heroku during deployment.

+So far, I have tested this website on my Windows Phone 8.1 Developer Edition browser (IE?) and Firefox on my Amazon Kindle Fire.
+It's definitely mobile friendly but my Windows Phone and the Javascript that zips from place to place on the page does not work so great all the time.

+Future to-do's are to create web forms for some of the buttons.
+They currently are linked to the original web site's forms.